FindMySchool LogoFindMySchool

 The tone is purposeful, but not performative.
 Expectations are spelled out and reinforced through consistent routines, which matters in a mixed, comprehensive intake where students arrive with a wide span of starting points.
 External review material describes lessons where students focus, follow established structures, and build positive relationships with staff.

 The phone-free approach is a major cultural signal.
-Students place mobile phones and other personal devices, including smart watches and wireless earphones, into a locked Yondr pouch during school hours, then unlock them at the end of the day.
+Students place mobile phones and other personal devices, including smart watches and wireless earphones, into a locked Yondr pouch during school hours, then unlock them.
 This removes a daily source of distraction and conflict, and it can help students who struggle with attention, peer pressure, or online drama.
 It also puts pressure back on the school to make breaktimes and lunchtimes work, because students cannot default to screens.

 Values are presented plainly as Kindness, Respect, Teamwork, with the wider trust vision framed as Life in all its fullness, a place to thrive.
 The phrasing is faith-linked in origin, but the school’s stated religious character is none, so it functions here as values language rather than religious practice.